goshiphq/goship-cms/content/blog/helpful-tips-save-shipping.md

 ---
-keywords: how to save on shipping, save money on shipping
+keywords: how to save on shipping, save money on shipping, reduced shipping cost, retail consolidation programs
 author: GoShip Admin
 title: Top 5 Tips to Effectively Save Money on Shipping
 intro: >-